navamikairanda/neuralclothsim/README.md

 ```
 python run_neuralclothsim.py --help
 ```
 The logs, including simulated meshes and checkpoints, will be accessible at `logging_dir`.
-Further, to debug and monitor progress, the training code writes tensorboard summaries, which can be viewed with
+Further, to debug and monitor progress, the training code writes summaries to tensorboard which can be viewed with
 ```
 tensorboard --logdir {logging_dir}
 ```
+TODO mention trajectory visualization

 #### Napkin
 The napkin experiments, i.e. a square cloth subject to gravity under different biundary conditions such as a fixed corner handle, two corner handles moving inwards or with fixed edges can be reproduced with: